m00sey/toip-report/README.md

 #### Rational

-Keeping a clean and up to date set of repositories will make maintance moving forward managable.
+Keeping a clean and up-to-date set of repositories will make maintenance moving forward manageable.

 ##### Recommendations
 * trustoverip/qr-code-spec